smartalaa/weather-app/README.md

 **To get your API key:**
 1. Visit [OpenWeatherMap](https://openweathermap.org/api)
-2. Sign up for a free account
+2. Sign up for a free account (the free tier is sufficient)
 3. Navigate to your [API keys page](https://home.openweathermap.org/api_keys)
 4. Generate a new API key
+5. Copy the key and paste it into your `.env` file
-5. **Note:** New API keys can take 1-2 hours to activate
+6. **Important:** New API keys can take 1-2 hours to activate

+**Note:** This app uses OpenWeatherMap's **One Call API 3.0**, which is available on the free tier with up to 1,000 calls per day.

 ### 4. Run the Application